-On Sunday, July 19, 2020 at 2:00 pm, Lisa Goldman will give a presentation on the life of her late father, Herb Goldman, focusing on his sculptural contributions in the Albuquerque area.
-The presentation will be live-streamed on the Albuquerque Historical Society’s Facebook Page.
+On Sunday, July 19, 2020, Lisa Goldman gave a presentation on the life of her late father, Herb Goldman, focusing on his sculptural contributions in the Albuquerque area.
+The presentation was live-streamed on the Albuquerque Historical Society’s Facebook Page.

 Herb Goldman (1922 – 2012) was born and raised in Detroit, where he began the formal study of sculpture with Samuel Cashwan at the age of 12.
 As the head of the WPA Art Program’s sculpture division in Michigan, Cashwan trained the young artist in the materials and methods of large scale sculpture.
 Following his high school graduation and experience working for a mold and model-making shop in New York City, Goldman served in the Navy during WWII.